wegiangb/rdefra/review.md

 * I now use @importFrom only in the rdefra-package.R file.
 Thanks, well spotted!

 * I have changed the names of the variables in the README from stations and stationsNew to stations_raw and stations.
-I also added few plots.
+I also added few plots and applications in README/vignette.